 Figure 5 illustrates two of the three useful switch configurations.
 The red line shows the current flow.
 Another option is to close two switches on the same side and end, in which case the rotor will “lock” in place.
 Opening all the switches removes all power and thus does not cause rotation.
 The fourth possible combination, in which all switches are closed, is not used.

 Rather than build my own H-bridge circuit I used a low-cost product dedicated to interfacing with NXT motors and sensors.
 In addition to the H-bridge circuits, they also provide filters for the rotation sensor’s discrete inputs so that noise does not result in too many false rotation counts.
 There are a number of these products available.

-One is the “Arduino NXT Shield Version 2” by TKJ Electronics: http://www.tkjelectronics.dk/ in Denmark.
+One such is the “Arduino NXT Shield Version 2” by TKJ Electronics: http://www.tkjelectronics.dk/ in Denmark.
 The product is described in their blog, here: http://blog.tkjelectronics.dk/2011/10/nxt-shield-ver2/ and is available for sale here: http://shop.tkjelectronics.dk/product_info.php?products_id=29 for a reasonable price.